unibo-fc-isi-ds/lab-snippets/snippets/lab4/README.md

-# Exercise: RPC-based Authentication Service
+# Exercise: RPC-based Authentication Service 2
-Goal: extend the exemplified RPC infrastructure to support an authentication service
+Goal: extend the exemplified RPC infrastructure to support authorization
-* The server now has an 'InMemoryAuthenticationService' instance as an attribute to delegate any authentication or token validation requests to.
-* A new class 'RemoteAuthService' is provided that extends the 'ClientStub' and 'AuthenticationService' classes.
-This is the class responsible for sending requests to invoke the user authentication and token validation procedures.
-* The client command line interface has been extended with the 'auth' and 'validate' commands.
-The 'auth' command requires the user's id and password parameters and accepts an additional parameter indicating the path and name of the file in which to store the token.
-The 'validate' command only requires the parameter indicating the path to the token file.
-* The Serializer's '_datetime_to_ast' method and the Deserializer's '_ast_to_datetime' method have been implemented to serialize and deserialize, respectively, a datetime object.
+* The Request class has been updated with a new field, metadata, which is a tuple that can be left empty.
+* The server now validates the user's authentication before handling the get_user procedure.
+Specifically:
+    * If no authentication token is provided, the server responds with an error: "Missing authentication token."
+    * If the provided token is invalid, the server returns an error: "Request not allowed.
+Authentication required."
+    * If the user is not an admin, the server responds with: "Request not allowed.
+User is not authorized."
+* The client stores the authentication token received during login and includes it in subsequent get_user requests to the server.

 ## Running the server